 - Bottomline: It’s a great option if you’re on a budget and have a small space.
 Keep a close eye on how the kids use it to ensure that it’s a safe option.
 Expect your toddler to outgrow it by the time they’re 3 or 4.
 This is the how-to method that we used (and that my dad has made numerous times now).

 - Bottomline: If space isn’t an issue and you want a learning tower that will last for years, this is a great option.
-(This is usually $199 on Amazon.)
+Buy here.

 This slim-design stool is similar to a learning tower, but is sort of streamlined.
 It would be a great option for small spaces, older kids who still need a height boost, and is super durable.